AmanPathakGitHub/GameBoyEmulator/README.md

 # Future Improvements
  - Add support for other platforms than windows
  - Add audio
- - Switch backend to just OpenGL and GLFW  to use ImGui::Dockspace
+ - Switch backend to just OpenGL and GLFW  to use ImGui Dockspace
  - Add more ways to change emulation (Example changing color pallete)
  - Adding savestates